-$$A:B::C:D. \tag{()}$$

-However, it is important not to write A: B = C: D. Neither definition of proportion describes an equation of two things.
+$$A: B = C: D. \tag{3.2}$$

+Neither definition of proportion describes an equation of two things.
 In a proportion, two ratios are not equal, but the same.
 This is related to the fact that a ratio is not a thing that can be drawn in a diagram; it is a relation between two things in a diagram-two things that might have the same relation to one another that two other things have.
-(See §3.10, p.
-88, for a possible exception to the rule that a ratio cannot be drawn.)
+(See §4.1, p.
+115, for possible exceptions to the rule that a ratio cannot be drawn.)

 The notion of equality does however appear in the definitions of proportion.
-I used the expression equally multiple in translating the Book-VII definition, and equimultiples in the Book-v definition; but these stand for the same Greek phrase ἰσάκις πολλαπλάσιος, which appears in singular form in Book VII, plural in Book V. Heath uses "same multiple" for my equally multiple; but I have followed Heath in using the word "equimultiple" in the other case.
+I used the expression equally multiple in translating the Book-VII definition, and equimultiples in the Book-V definition; but these stand for the same Greek phrase ἐσάκις πολλαπλάσιος, which appears in singular form in Book VII, plural in Book V. Heath uses "same multiple" for my equally multiple; but I have followed Heath in using the word "equimultiples" in the other case.

 Like "unit," the word "equimultiple" seems to have been coined for translating Euclid: the earliest example in the Oxford English Dictionary is again from Billingsley's 1570 translation.
 In any case, Euclid's ἰσάκις is an adverb derived from the adjective ἰσός "equal"; it is not the adjective itself.
 The Book-V definition of proportionality does not describe things that are equal, though both definitions describe multiplying two things equally.
 In Greek as in English, it appears there is no adverb "samely."
 (The OED lists an adjective "samely," meaning "without variety; monotonous"; the earliest illustrative quotation is from 1799.)